pixlbreaker/CSC290-Attach-4/README.md

 would be the go-to files.

 ### An End Screen
-Currently, after a player win, the game goes directly back to the main menu.
-This might not be preferable to some players as you would not be able to see the board once the game has end.
+Currently, after a player wins, the game goes directly back to the main menu.
+This might not be preferable to some players as they would not be able to see the board once the game has end.
 By adding an end screen, players could see the board and be given options to either play again or exit the game.
-To achieve this, creating a new screen that is displayed once a player has won would be the best course of action, meaning a new file, likely named GameOver.py, would be needed along with some additional work in gui.py
+To achieve this, creating a new screen that is displayed once a player has won would be the best course of action, meaning a new file, likely named GameOver.py, would be needed along with some additional work in gui.py.

 ## Individual Contributions
 ### Michael Skotar